 OC Foreclosure Fraud Lawyer

-Why You Need an Attorney if You Are Facing Foreclosure Fraud Charges (California Civil Code 2945.4)
+Facing Foreclosure Fraud Charges (California Civil Code 2945.4)

 Foreclosures are near their all-time high, which has caused an economic boom for foreclosure consultants.
 Though many consultants have helped people stay in their homes, some have participated in fraud, leading to further economic difficulties in the housing industry.
 A law enacted by Governor Jerry Brown to curb this illicit activity has brought great limitations to the work of foreclosure consultants.
 As a result of these changes, many specialists have faced increasing fines and imprisonment.